miraclebiu/TFFRCN_resnet50/README.md

   - fork from the TFFRCN website is https://github.com/CharlesShang/TFFRCNN
-  - just change the pytohn file factory.py and __ init __.py in /lib/networks
+  - just change the python file factory.py and __ init __.py in /lib/networks
   - add resnet50 networks
+  - resnet101 hasn't been tested

 You can find how to use it from the above website